averbraeck/dsol/docs/3-basics/model-structure.md

 The `Treatment` object specifies the run control conditions: at what time does the model start, how long should it run, is there a warm-up period or not, and if yes, how long is it?
 The units in which these times are specified are given by the simulation time unit that the model and the simulator use.

 In addition, the `Treatment` specifies the input parameters for the model.
-As there is one treatment per experiment, the model parameters for all replications in one experiment are the same (with the exception of the seeds of the randon number generators).
-In the default implementation of the `AbstractDSOLModel`, the InputParameterMap is stored in the Model and can be retrieved with a default method in the Treatment to set the values of the parameters for that particular Experiment.
+As there is one treatment per experiment, the model parameters for all replications in one experiment are the same (with the exception of the seeds of the random number generators).
+In the default implementation of the `AbstractDsolModel`, the InputParameterMap is stored in the Model and can be retrieved with a default method in the Treatment to set the values of the parameters for that particular Experiment.

 ### Experiment